* Djokovic cruises past Chardy

 It was another dominating performance by the re-energised Swiss maestro, particularly in the opening set where he committed a single unforced error.

-Federer broke to open the match on a Karlovic double fault and did not surrendered a point on his serve until serving out the set at 40-0.
+Federer broke to open the match on a Karlovic double fault and did not surrendered a point on his serve until attempting to close out the set at 40-0.

 But Karlovic's big serve was not able to save him in the tie-break as Federer coolly clinch the match 7-4.

-Djokovic, riding the momentum from his victory at Indian Wells, jumped out to a 4-1 lead in the opening before breaking the Frenchman to secure a 1-0 lead.
+Djokovic, riding the momentum from his victory at Indian Wells into South Beach, jumped out to a 4-1 lead in the opening set before breaking Frenchman Chardy to secure a 1-0 lead.

-There was only one break in the second set and that went to Djokovic to nose in front 5-3 before serving out for the victory.
+There was only one break in the second set and that went to Djokovic, who nosed in front 5-3 before serving out for victory.

-In other action, fourth seeded Spaniard David Ferrer and ninth seeded Frenchman Richard Gasquet both had easy passage to the next round.
+In other action, fourth seeded Spaniard David Ferrer and ninth seeded Frenchman Richard Gasquet both had straight sets passages to the next round.

 Ferrer, who lost last year's final to Andy Murray, returned to action after sitting out the Masters series event in Indian Wells with a left abductor strain and showed no hint of rust as he cruised past Russian Teymuraz Gabashvili 6-4 6-0.

-Gasquet made equally quick work of Alejandro Gonzalez dispatching the 83rd ranked Colombian 7-6 (7) 6-4.
+Gasquet was given a tougher task but eventually dispatched 83rd ranked Colombian Alejandro Gonzalez 7-6 (7) 6-4.
 (Editing by Gene Cherry)